consoledotdev/home/content/podcast/s02e02-security-thomas-ptacek-fly.io.md

 of the small company that doesn't have ten million dollars to spend on security consulting this year?

-**David Mytton:** Right.
+**David:** Right.
 So, I suppose we're hearing all the time about state sponsored cybersecurity on critical infrastructure and that often centers around the idea of shutting down the electricity grid is the big catastrophe that's potentially out there.
 Do you think that is the right thing to be focusing on?

-**Thomas Ptacek:** I'll say two things.
+**Thomas:** I'll say two things.
 Right?
 The second thing I'll say is something that everyone's heard already before, and I don't have any real unique insight to offer for it.
 The little bit of insight I can say here is that when we think about things like shutting the electricity grid down, that's not an